asgii/geom.h/README.md

 This is the same convention OpenGL uses for its matrices.

-Quaternions are stored <x, y, z, w>, with the real part last.
+Quaternions are stored <x, y, z, w>, i.e., the three imaginary parts first, the real part last.
 'axisAngle's, geom_aa or geom::axisAngle, are just an axis and an angle, stored consecutively in that order.